mseminatore/bintools/README.md

 PDP-11 and UNIX operating systems.
 The `a.out` format was used in Linux up until the 1.2 kernel.

-> According to Wikipedia, the `a.out` file format names was an abbreviation of
+> According to Wikipedia, the `a.out` file format name was an abbreviation of
-> "assembler output" and was the defalt output filename from Ken Thompson's
+> "assembler output" and was the default output filename from Ken Thompson's
 > PDP-7 assembler.

 The bintools project is built regularly on Windows using Visual Studio as well